Spiked Caramel Apple Cider

 Make the Drinks

-Garnish the cocktail glasses.
-I dipped mine in the warm caramel to where they would have a caramel rim.
-You could add a sprinkle of cinnamon on top if you felt wild.
+Garnish the mugs.
+I dipped mine in chilled, sticky caramel to have a caramel rim and added a dollop of sweetened whipped cream.
+You could add a sprinkle of cinnamon on top.
 You can also skip the garnish all together.

-Pour the drink into an a heat-proof mug or a glass, and enjoy immediately.
+Pour the drink into the prepared heat-proof mug, and enjoy immediately.

 Frequently Asked Questions